chromaui/chromatic-docs/bitbucket-pipelines.md

 # A sample pipeline implementation
 pipelines:
   default:
-      # 👇 Checks if the branch is master and runs Chromatic with the flag to accept all changes.
+      # 👇 Checks if the branch is main and runs Chromatic with the flag to accept all changes.
     - step:
         name: 'Publish to Chromatic and auto accept changes'
         caches: